What happens when a person is arrested for DUI in Washington State

 EACH ONE CAN RESULT IN THE LOSS OF YOUR DRIVER'S LICENSE!!!

-If you do not request a hearing and pay the hearing fee (or request a fee waiver) within 7 days of your arrest your license will automatically be suspended.
+If you do not request a hearing and pay the hearing fee (or request a fee waiver) within 7 days of your arrest (Or first notice from the DOL in Blood Test Cases) your privilege to drive will automatically be suspended.

 Your license suspension could be for 90 days, one year, two years or more.